SPHERE: Spherical partitioning for large-scale routing optimization: Numerical Experiments

-\paragraph{Pareto dominance} Against the partition baselines (Louvain and METIS corridor), SPHERE Pareto-dominates on 26 of 30 instances in terms of average metrics.
+Against the partition baselines (Louvain and METIS corridor), \emph{SPHERE} Pareto-dominates on 26 of 30 instances in terms of average metrics.
 It is both faster and has a smaller optimality gap (Appendix~\ref{app:perf_per_instance}).
-The remaining three show a speed-quality trade-off where SPHERE is not dominated by another algorithm.
-In other words, SPHERE consistently lies on or close to the empirical speed–quality frontier, while Louvain and corridor-routing often face a trade-off between being faster but less accurate, or more accurate but substantially slower.
+The remaining three show a speed-quality trade-off where \emph{SPHERE} is not dominated by another algorithm.
+In other words, \emph{SPHERE} consistently lies on or close to the empirical speed–quality frontier, while Louvain and corridor-routing often face a trade-off between being faster but less accurate, or more accurate but substantially slower.

-\paragraph{Robustness and aggregation} Repeating the analysis with means over seeds yields profiles that do not differ materially from the median-based plots, supporting robustness to the randomized anchor selection.
-Additionally, the full results in the appendix show low dispersion across seeds.
-For SPHERE, the optimality-gap standard deviation is 0 on 16 instances and is the lowest among all methods on all but one instance.
-For further Information, we refer to Appendix~\ref{app:perf_per_instance}.
+Repeating the analysis with means over seeds yields profiles that do not differ materially from the median-based plots, supporting robustness to the randomized anchor selection.
+Additionally, the full results in Appendix~\ref{app:perf_per_instance} show low dispersion across seeds.
+The results indicate reliability across varying query geometries and suggest that spherical decomposition effectively captures the core topological features necessary for high-quality routing, regardless of internal stochasticity.
+For \emph{SPHERE}, the optimality-gap standard deviation is 0 on 16 instances and is the lowest among all methods on all but one instance.
+For further information, we refer to Appendix~\ref{app:perf_per_instance}.